 All summer we have a nine-week summer ballet intensive program which I’m directing.
 Teachers from great companies, all different types of dance, will be here for each of three 3-week sessions.
 For each session we’ll have about 50 students.

 Right after that, I have a program called Pro Studio, and it’s a coaching and teaching initiative for young professional dancers.
-That’s also really exciting.This interview has been edited for length and clarity.
+That’s also really exciting.This interview has been edited.